carrotsmuggler/carotsmuggler-audit-portfolio/README.md

 ## Introduction

 Hi, I am an aerospace engineer, currently working in the field of smart contract and blockchain security.
-I audit smart contracts written in solidity and vyperlang for EVM based chains.
-I also specialize in rust based smart contracts for Polkadot/substrate based systems.
+I audit smart contracts for EVM, Solana, Polkadot and Cosmwasm based systems.
 You can find me participating on various decentralized audit platforms such as [code4rena](https://code4rena.com/@carrotsmuggler) and [sherlock](https://audits.sherlock.xyz/watson/carrotsmuggler).

-Since last year, I have also been leading and participating in private engagements as part of the Pashov audit group.

-I am also SR2 rank on CodeArena, and participate in private engagements through the pro league.
-For pro-league engagements, you can reach out to me directly, and I would be happy to help you set up.

-I am currently ranked #18 (90-day) and #21 (365-day) on code4rena leaderboards.
-I am also ranked #63 on sherlock. (warning: this info can be slightly outdated)
+Currently ranked #9 (90-day) and #25 (365-day) on code4rena leaderboards.
+I am also ranked #61 on sherlock. (warning: this info can be slightly outdated)

 I have audited 50+ protocols on these various platforms + private engagements.
 I have also reported and helped mitigate critical vulnerabilities in live contracts, saving 300k+ USD in potential losses.